Visual Number Memory

 3. Memory Palaces for Numbers

-A memory palace uses a real or imagined place — your home, school, favourite walk — and places images along a route.
+A memory palace uses a real or imagined place—your home, school, or favorite walk—and places images along a route.

 How to use it: Choose a familiar location with clear spots (door, sofa, desk, window…).
 Assign each spot to a pair or trio of images.
 As you read the number, drop each image in order along the route.